Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies: Phase 1 interviews

 Famous individuals featured include CeCe McDonald, Laverne Cox, Aidan Key, Eli Clare, Tiq Milan, and more.

 Phase 2 interviews

-The TTHOP's phase 2 was led by Myrl Beam, and it was conducted from 2019 to 2021.
+The TTOHP's phase 2 was led by Myrl Beam, and it was conducted from 2019 to 2021.
 This collection of 68 interviews focuses on the stories of trans activists.
 Documenting the "transformative power of trans movements," this phase is "grounded in the belief that trans movements for justice are about more than rights: they are about survival, and about creating a new, more fabulous, more livable, and more expansive world––one not structured by racialized gender norms."

 With an explicitly political focus, the second phase mainly asks interviewees to connect their personal life experiences with trans politics and other social movements.
 Frequent themes that emerge include: